 The Bonaventure Expressway, built during the 60s, is undergoing a major rehabilitation program for the complete replacement of all deck sections of the elevated lanes.
 The work also includes the repair of the piers, pier caps, girders, bearings and pavement.
-This program, which began during fiscal year 2009-2010, must be completed in 2015-2016.
-The value of work performed in the last quarter amounts to \$8.8 M.
+This program, which began during fiscal year 2009-2010, is scheduled to be completed in 2015-2016.
+The value of work performed in the last quarter amounts to \$11.2 M.